More about 49 North Street

 49 NORTH STREET BOOK CLUB

-The 49 North Street book club meets on the first Tuesday of each month from 9:30am to 11am to connect over coffee, craic and the book of the month.
-Hosted by Caroline and Cathy, these ladies are guaranteed to bring fun and laughter to each meet up so be sure to come along and rediscover your love of reading.
+The 49 North Street book club connected over coffee, craic and the book of the month.
+Hosted by Caroline and Cathy, these ladies brought fun and laughter to each meet up while participants rediscovered their love of reading.

 49 North Street, Skibbereen, Co.
 Cork